AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/migrate-non-uuid-uuid-with-versions.md

 ### Step 1: Update configuration

-1. Ensure that the free space available is at least 10 times the space taken by AEM (crx-quickstart directory) during migration.
-Once you complete the migration , you can reclaim most of the disk space by running compaction (refer to [Revision Cleanup](https://experienceleague.adobe.com/docs/experience-manager-65/deploying/deploying/revision-cleanup.html?lang=en)).
+1. Ensure that the free space available is at least ten times the space taken by AEM (crx-quickstart directory) during migration.
+Once you complete the migration, you can reclaim most of the disk space by running compaction (refer to [Revision Cleanup](https://experienceleague.adobe.com/docs/experience-manager-65/deploying/deploying/revision-cleanup.html?lang=en)).

 1. Enable *Enable Post Processing Workflow Launchers* in `com.adobe.fmdita.config.ConfigManager` and *Enable Version Postprocessing* in `com.adobe.fmdita.postprocess.version.PostProcessVersionObservation.`